-I own two of theses: A pull-up bar screwed in a doorway, and a portable one.
-They’re even superior in one way comparing to the outdoor pull-up bar – You can place it your room’s door, and everytime you enter your room, you get a reminder to work out.
-It may seem like nothing, but it has helped me remain consistent with my workout routines for years.
+Even though I don’t find them as comfortable to workout out with, they have an advantage: Convenience.
+You can place it in your room’s doorframe, and everytime you enter your room, you get a reminder to work out.
+It may seem like nothing, but it has helped me remain consistent with my workouts and stretch after long computer sessions.

 Gym Rings/ Gymnastic Rings